Education

 Bachelor of Arts Counseling Psychology

 My Bachelor of Arts was completed at Colorado Mesa University, where I developed foundational skills in psychological theory, human development, and equity-centered frameworks.
 I also carried out my first empirical study, The Impact of Novel Stereotypes on Performance.
 This sparked my long-term interest in motivation, identity, and the role of social context in shaping behavior.
-This undergraduate training established a strong foundation for both my clinical orientation and my commitment to research-informed practice.
+This undergraduate training established a strong foundation for both my clinical orientation and my commitment to evidence-based practice.